 Down the road from Explora, there is another child friendly place, this one with genuinely great food.
 Lola is a large establishment with both inside and outside seating.
 Lunch is usually served as a buffet (delicious and with so much choice!) and the outside space is equipped with a small climbing frame for kids.

-Loads of space for buggies make it a firm favourite among young families.
+Loads of space for buggies make it a firm favorite among young families.
 The place is a little off the beaten path but worth the extra trek for welcome and quality of food.

 What is nearby: Explora children museum